Soft robotics: Control methods and materials

 All soft robots require an actuation system to generate reaction forces, to allow for movement and interaction with its environment.
 Due to the compliant nature of these robots, soft actuation systems must be able to move without the use of rigid materials that would act as the bones in organisms, or the metal frame that is common in rigid robots.
+For actuation that involves bending, some sort of stress difference must be created across the component, such that the system has a tendency to bend towards a certain shape to relieve this said stress.
 Nevertheless, several control solutions to soft actuation problem exist and have found its use, each possessing advantages and disadvantages.
 Some examples of control methods and the appropriate materials are listed below.

 Electric field

 One example is utilization of electrostatic force that can be applied in: